Quadrilateral0/Employee-Tracker/README.md

 ## Usage
 Visit my application repo [here](https://github.com/Quadrilateral0/Employee-Tracker) and see below for a video demo.

-Run the backend server by completing the following in the terminal:
+Run the server by completing the following in the terminal:
 ```
 npm i
 npm start